 The Wildlife and Countryside Act 1981, as amended in 1985 and by the Countryside and Rights of Way Act in 2000, provides the statutory protection for designated sites in England, including those of European importance.
 (See below)

-Natural England designates SSSIs, is responsible for ensuring they are managed appropriately and monitors their condition.
+Natural England designates SSSIs, s responsible for ensuring they are managed appropriately and monitors their condition.

-The best examples of each special habitat are identified for SSSI status in each national character area; all examples may be included for rarer habitats
+The best examples of each special habitat are identified for SSSI status in each national character area.

-Sites of particular significance for different wildlife groups may be selected (eg birds, dragonflies, butterflies, amphibians, etc.)
+Sites of particular significance for different wildlife groups may also be selected.

 Sites of European importance